The simplest minimal subtraction for massive scalar field theory: Feynman diagrams in Minkowski space

 The effect of the measure redefinition in momentum space is achieved by making the replacement $\pi^{\frac{d}{2}} \rightarrow \frac{1}{2} \Gamma(\frac{d}{2})$ \cite{Ry}.
 Consider the integral $I_{\alpha}(k, \mu)$ defined by

 Performing this integral in the usual way first over the timelike momentum $q_{0}$ and then over the spacelike momentum $\vec{q}$, it is easy to show that

 which can also be rewritten as

 In general, when expanding in $d=4-\epsilon$, we set $\epsilon=0$ in the exponent of the overall factor $(-1)$ in the above formulae.
-Taking a slight deviation of the notation employed so far, let us classify the diagrams in terms of integrals which count the number of propagators they contain.
+Taking a slight deviation from the notation employed so far, let us classify the diagrams into integrals, which count the number of propagators they contain.
 Consider first $\Gamma^{(4)}$.
 The one-loop diagram is written as a prefactor times $I_{2}$.
 By writing $\lambda = \mu^{\epsilon}u_{0}$ ($u_{0}$ is the dimensionless bare coupling constant), we have

 The integral can be performed using Feynman parameters along with the formulas given above.
 The solution in terms of $\epsilon= 4 - d$ is given by